 - *You should provide an original of each document.

-- *We do not return the documents submitted.
-Therefore, if you need to keep the original documents, please bring the original plus a photocopy.
+- *We do not return any of the documents submitted.
+Therefore, if you need to keep any of the original documents, please bring the original plus a photocopy.

 Applications must be made in person, and applicants may be interviewed.

 Visa applicants living in Scotland and the North of England (Cumbria, County Durham, Darlington, Gateshead, Hartlepool, Middlesbrough, Newcastle upon Tyne, North Tyneside, Northumberland, Redcar and Cleveland, South Tyneside, Stockton-on-Tees and Sunderland) must apply to the Consulate-General of Japan in Edinburgh